Ntenzin66/CircuitPython/README.md

 ### Reflection

 It was pretty simple as it was the first assignment.
-I couldn't really learn arduino that well last year since it was all virtual, so it was  pretty cool learning a new code from scratch.
-This assignment did not require wiring, all you had to do was plug in the metro board to the HDMI port on the computer.
+I couldn't really learn arduino that well last year since it was all virtual, so it was  pretty cool learning new code from scratch.
+This assignment did not require wiring, all I had to do was plug in the metro board to the HDMI port on the computer.
+The metro board already had a neopixel on it, so it was very easy to see if the code was working or not.
+If the color changed to the corresponding rgb color code, then you know it works.

 ## CircuitPython_Servo